tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 In my experience amassing an arsenal of these small pattern-based reusable bits of code can really make working on any application so much easier.
-I've tried to lay out what I think is a template for simple, but powerful widgets so that you can go forth and widgetize all of your UI.
+I've tried to lay out what I think is a template for simple, but powerful components so that you can go forth and widgetize all of your UI.
 As always feel free to submit any comments/questions on [Twitter](http://twitter.com/tybenz).